General Dynamics–Boeing AFTI/F-111A Aardvark

-The General Dynamics–Boeing AFTI/F-111A Aardvark was a research aircraft modified from a General Dynamics F-111 Aardvark to test a Boeing-built supercritical mission adaptive wing (MAW).
+The General Dynamics–Boeing AFTI/F-111A Aardvark is a research aircraft modified from a General Dynamics F-111 Aardvark to test a Boeing-built supercritical mission adaptive wing (MAW).
 This MAW, in contrast to standard control surfaces, could smoothly change the shape of its airfoil in flight.

 Development

 The AFTI/F-111A was part of the Advanced Fighter Technology Integration (AFTI) Program by the United States Air Force Flight Dynamics Laboratory and NASA, which was an extension of the earlier transonic aircraft technology (TACT) program to install a supercritical wing onto an F-111.
 Unlike the TACT program, AFTI utilized a mission adaptive wing, which, instead of standard control surfaces, could smoothly change the shape of its airfoil in flight.
 The concept was inspired by birds, which change the shape of their wings to adapt to new flight conditions.

 By late 1981, Boeing had built a full-scale wing section and had received the variable-sweep actuator boxes from an F-111.
 The new wings were installed on the 13th service test F-111A (serial number 63-9778), which had previously been used in the TACT program.
 In November 1983, the systems for the MAW was powered up for the first time, revealing problems that delayed the program by five months.

 The MAW of the AFTI/F-111A had four automatic flight modes: